ehmpathy/rhachet-roles-ghlitch/readme.md

-# rhachet-skills-ghlitch
+# rhachet-roles-ghlitch

-rhachet skills and briefs to observe, monitor, alarm, and diagnose systems
+rhachet roles, skills, and briefs to observe, monitor, alarm, and diagnose systems

 ## Skills